All Episodes

 Nancy Pelosi.

-Looks like Nancy Pelosi is prepared here to if the if I if I authorized, if I released you, if I asked you to go out there and do an Operation Chaos 2.0, it sounds to me like Pelosi would be all for it.
+It looks like Nancy Pelosi is prepared here to, if I authorized, if I released you, if I asked you to go out there and do an Operation Chaos 2.0, it sounds to me like Pelosi would be all for it.

-This is today in Washington at Peter G. Peterson Foundation Fiscal Summit.
+This is today in Washington, a Peter G. Peterson Foundation fiscal summit.

 This guy's the former Treasury Secretary for Nixon.